 Wallace's body was discovered by two hikers Friday; park rangers were then notified.
 After speculation, an autopsy Sunday confirmed that a grizzly was the cause of death.
 Full details are still unknown.

-This death marks the second by a grizzly mauling this summer as a 57-year-old man was killed in July.
-Grizzly attacks are considered rare, the two deaths in the park this summer are the first two in the park since 1986.
+This death marks the second by a grizzly mauling this summer as a 57-year-old backpacker was killed July 6th on the Wapiti Lake Trail in the Grand Canyon area of the park.
+Grizzly attacks are considered rare.
+The two deaths in the park this summer are the first two in the park since 1986.

-While attacks and encounters are rare, hikers and those venturing into the country remain advised to execute proper bear safety at all times when on and around all areas of the park.
+While attacks and encounters are rare, hikers and those venturing into the backcountry are advised to execute proper bear safety at all times when on and around all areas of the park.